Whitney Gaskell

-Whitney Gaskell (born 1972) is an American author of eight comedic novels published by Bantam Books.
+Whitney Gaskell (born 1972) is an American author who writes under her own name as well as several pseudonyms.
+She published her first novel, Pushing 30, in 2003.
+She has written women's fiction (under her own name), a young adult series (as Piper Banks), and, most recently, thrillers (as Margot Hunt).

 Biography

-Whitney Gaskell was born on February 8, 1972, in Syracuse, New York.
+Whitney Gaskell was born on February 8, 1972, in DeWitt, New York.
 She attended Jamesville-DeWitt High School, and earned her Bachelor of Arts degree from Syracuse University in 1994.
 She then attended Tulane Law School, where she was a member of the Tulane Law Review.
 She served for two years as a law clerk to Paul Womack of the Texas Court of Criminal Appeals, and practiced briefly as a litigator before publishing her first novel, Pushing 30, in 2003.

 Gaskell is represented by the Ethan Ellenberg Literary Agency.

-Gaskell is also the author of the Geek High series of young adult novels published by Penguin Books, writing under the pseudonym Piper Banks.
+Gaskell has also written the Geek High series of young adult novels, published by Penguin Books, writing as Piper Banks.
+Since 2018 she has written thrillers under the pen name Margot Hunt.